omeprazole enteric capsules

 This leaflet answers some common questions about Maxor Heartburn Relief.

-risks of you taking Maxor Heartburn Relief against the benefits they expect it will
+of you taking Maxor Heartburn Relief against the benefits they expect it will have

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.